 The D’Arnaud’s barbet is not particularly hard to see when driving around Samburu.
 If you do spot a pair displaying, switch off the engine and give them space and time to do their thing.
 If you are lucky you will be in for quite a show.

 These barbets have an amazingly complex polyphonic duetting repertoire.
 The duets and calls vary between races and regions throughout East Africa.
 The norm within a given population will be two song types per couple.
-However these calls are not sex-specific, and if you watch and listen carefully you will see how male and female switch their parts, almost randomly, but always seamlessly orchestrated, which is pretty mind boggling.
+However these calls are not sex-specific, and if you watch and listen carefully you will see how males and females switch their parts, almost randomly, but always seamlessly orchestrated, which is pretty mind-boggling.

 The dominant pair will generally end their routine and listen to a neighbouring pair that may respond.
 They will also ensure that no subordinate helper or group member is ever perched higher than the primary singing pair.